muchomuchacho/unity-banana/README.md

 The goal here is to train an agent to collect as many yellow bananas as possible in a limited amount of steps while avoiding the blue ones along the way.
-The task, in order to solve the environment, is to achieve an average score of `+13` over 100 consecutive episodes.
+The task, in order to solve the environment, is to achieve an average score of `+13` over `100 consecutive episodes`.

 The following are the details of the environment used in this project.